streambinder/unciae/security/kpx/README.md

 # KPX

-This is a simple wrapper of `keepassxc-cli`.
+This is a simple wrapper of `keepassxc-cli clip|show|locate`.

 ## How to use

+In order to copy to clipboard:

 ```bash
 kpx -k path/to/key -d path/to/db name